Expert Guide to Towing Safely

 Brakes are life and death components.
 Maintenance is best left to properly trained mechanics.
 It's worth keeping an eye on your brake mechanism and cables.
 If you have any doubts, have them checked.

-The road lights on your caravan are operated from the towcar through a standard seven pin (12N) socket and plug or selected pins within the newer 13-pin socket and plug system.
+The road lights on your caravan are operated from the towcar through a 13-pin socket and plug system or the older seven pin 12N and 12S sockets and plugs.
 Adapter cables are available to link a seven-pin and 13-pin system together.

 You must have by law a visual or audible warning on the towcar to show the caravan indicators are working.
 Traditional systems give a positive indication that work separately from the car system, but now it is more common for caravan indicators to be monitored by the car's bulb failure system.